 Sometimes the Universe plays tricks on us.
 Mind games designed to make us reassess our perceived realities.
 Sometimes those tricks are unfair and taunting, like bullies on a playground, spinning around like a merry-go-round, chasing and teasing and cruelly laughing; and sometimes they are like rose tinted lenses, making things appear to be in a state of blissful perfection for a period of time, only to be shattered by a word, or a look, or a thought, or a deed.

-Fortunately, life has a way of shaking us from time to time, bringing us back to reality.
 After a few days of stilted conversation, Claudia decided that she could no longer stand the gaping cavern that had opened up between her and Denise.
 She picked up the telephone and asked that they meet, sooner rather than later.